nitely/Spirit/README.md

 If you just want to extend the Spirit user model (adding new fields or methods), your model must inherit from `spirit.models.user.AbstractUser`.

+If you just want to integrate Spirit user profile to your *existing* project and you are using the default Django user model, check out the [Spirit-User-Profile](https://github.com/nitely/Spirit-User-Profile) app.

 ## Installing (Advanced)

 Check out the [example](https://github.com/nitely/Spirit/tree/master/example) provided.